JStumpp/awesome-android/readme.md

 - [Glide Bitmap Pool](https://github.com/amitshekhariitbhu/GlideBitmapPool) - Glide Bitmap Pool is a memory management library for reusing the bitmap memory.
 - [MediaPicker](https://github.com/alhazmy13/MediaPicker) - Android Libary that lets you to select multiple images, video or voice for Android

+### Camera

 #### Video

 - [ijkplayer](https://github.com/Bilibili/ijkplayer) - Android/iOS video player based on FFmpeg n3.2, with MediaCodec, VideoToolbox support.

+#### Photography

+- [MagicalCamera](https://github.com/fabian7593/MagicalCamera) - Simple way to take or select photos of your gallery, with other features for manage pictures.

 ### JSON